nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Examples:

 * `edit 1 i/Use Stack ed/23:59`<br>
-  Edits the task information and end time of the 1st task to be `Use Stack` and `23:59` respectively.
+  Edits the task information and end time of the first task to be `Use Stack` and `23:59` respectively.

 * `edit 3 p/3`<br>
-  Edits the priority level of 3rd task to be 3.
+  Edits the priority level of third task to 3.

 ### 3.5.
 Finding all tasks by Name or by Datetime : `find`

-Finds tasks whose names contain any of the given keywords.<br>
+Finds tasks whose names contain any of the given keywords<br>
 Format: `find n/TASK_NAME`

-Finds tasks whose start datetime contains the given keywords.<br>
+Finds tasks whose start datetime contains the given keywords<br>
 Formats: `find sd/date and time` `find ed/date and time`

 > * The search for name is case-insensitive. e.g `Project` will match `project`.
-> * The order of the name keywords does not matter. e.g. `meeting project` will match `project meeting`.
+> * The order of the named keywords does not matter. e.g. `meeting project` will match `project meeting`.
 > * For name searching, only full words will be matched e.g. `meeting` will not match `meetings`.
 > * The date is searched according to the date format user enters.
+> * For date searching, dates from all years will be matched if the year was not specified. e.g. `01/01` will match `01/01/17` and `01/01/18`.
-> * The date format for find date command is restricted as following:
+> * Some examples of date format for find date command are as follows:
   (1).
 DD-MM-YYYY
   (2).
 DD/MM/YY
   (3).
 DD/MM/YY